Shaunvet/van-den-Hurk-MADA-project/README.md

 # Overview

+This is Shaun van den Hurk's project repository for the MADA course research project.

 A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
 Other components (e.g., other programming languages) can be added as needed.